instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 With the advent of large language models (LLM), retrival augmented generation (RAG) has become a hot topic.
 However throught the past year of [helping startups](https://jxnl.notion.site/Working-with-me-ec2bb36a5ac048c2a8f6bd888faea6c2?pvs=4) integrate LLMs into their stack I've noticed that the pattern of taking user queries, embedding them, and directly searching a vector store is effectively demoware.

 !!! note "What is RAG?"
-    Retrival augmented generation (RAG) is a technique that uses a LLM to generate responses, but uses a search backend to augment the generation, in the past year using text embeddings with a vector databases has been the most popular approach I've seen being socialized.
+    Retrival augmented generation (RAG) is a technique that uses an LLM to generate responses, but uses a search backend to augment the generation.
+In the past year using text embeddings with a vector databases has been the most popular approach I've seen being socialized.

 <figure markdown>
   ![RAG](img/dumb_rag.png)